WIMBLEDON 2021: Andy Murray’s return; Coco Gauff’s 2nd time

 A year after calling off its main event because of the pandemic, the All England Club set up what it is calling a “minimized risk environment,” with COVID-19 testing, a “track-and-trace program" and the requirement that players and their entourages stay at a designated hotel in London.

-That rule applies even to British players — and their team members — who might normally stay at their own homes or athletes who usually rent private houses in Wimbledon Village.
+That rule applies even to British players who might normally stay at home or athletes who usually rent private houses in Wimbledon Village.

-One player based in England, 27th-seeded Johanna Konta, spoke Saturday about it being “very odd” to drive past her home on the way to Wimbledon — and on Sunday, she was withdrawn from the field because she had been in close contact with a member of her team who tested positive for COVID-19.
+“In terms of the ‘bubble life,’ it is very odd.
+It’s odd to drive past, kind of, my home every day on the way to Wimbledon.
+Kind of half an hour into the journey, I’m like, ‘Oh, OK.
+That is odd,’" said Johanna Konta, a three-time major semifinalist who lives in London.
+“It’s a small price to pay to be able to be back and playing again here at Wimbledon.”

 SITTING OUT